-Welcome to a personal glimpse into the life of a Realtor®, Professional Scrapbooker, Bargain Hunter, and Hurricane Katrina Survivor!
-View North Texas real estate information, community news, creative inspiration, great deals, product reviews and more!
+Welcome to a personal glimpse into the life of a Realtor®, Professional Papercrafter/Maker, Product Reviewer, and Hurricane Katrina Survivor!
+View North Texas real estate information, community news, creative inspiration, product reviews, and more!

 Kudos to this judge; now City House can continue to operate, pending the remaining civil case.
 This is such wonderful news for City House-Frisco and the young adults who depend upon them.
 Read more about the decision that took place Friday morning here:

 Always a beautiful sunset in Texas!
 I took this photo tonight from the Dominion at Panther Creek subdivision, a beautiful community in Northeast Frisco.
 This stunning neighborhood has a gorgeous pond, community swimming pool, two beautiful parks, and an amazing elementary school (Tadlock Elementary) within.
 If you would like to see more of Dominion at Panther Creek, send me an email at firstname.lastname@example.org!

 Blue Martini in Plano is supporting the Ebby Halliday Frisco Charity Golf Tournament!
 They have graciously given me two gift cards valued at $25 each for our silent auction which will be held on October 23rd, 2014 at the Stonebriar Country Club in Frisco, TX.
 This amazing annual golf tournament will be benefitting City House - Frisco, which is a wonderful organization that helps homeless youth in the Frisco area.